lpsmodsimteam/SIT/docs/sdd.md

 # SST-SystemC Interoperability Toolkit
 ## System Design Document

 This collection of header files provides methods to transmit and receive signals between SST components and SystemC modules.
-The toolkit provides a black box interface that can be interfaced with both SST and SystemC via their internal communication protocols.
+The toolkit provides a black box interface that can be interfaced with both SST and SystemC via their internal communication transports.

 ![comm](https://raw.githubusercontent.com/sabbirahm3d/sstscit/master/docs/comm.png)

 ### Black Box
 The black box interface consists of:
 1. a SystemC driver
 2. an SST component